MLRegTest: A Benchmark for the Machine Learning of Regular Languages: Languages

 If FO logic is used, then the addition of successor or tier-successor to precedence does not increase the expressive power of the logical language, which yields the Star-Free languages.

 The ``strict'' counterparts of PLT and TPLT also exist.
-They are omitted from this study because we are not aware of any procedure which can decide membership in them, contra the situation for PLT and TPLT \citep{Lambert2022}.
+They are omitted from this study because we are not aware of any implementation deciding membership in them, contra the situation for PLT and TPLT \citep{Lambert2022}.